mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 communicators become possible.
 The standard range of the communications system is five kilometers but the range of any communicator can be multiplied by itself by doubling the cost.
 TL6 : Range increases to 50km.
 TL8 : Range increases to 500km and can communicate with overhead satellites.
 Can also use lasers or masers to precisely aim a signal so it cannot be intercepted.
 TL15 : Range increase to 5,000km.

 Entertainment System : At lower Tech Levels this will be purely audio but video becomes possible very quickly.
-The cost indicated represents a basic entertainment system found on many stock civilian vehicles but Travellers are welcome to spend almost any amount to create a custom entertainment system that could be fairly described as ‘well banging, innit’.
+The cost indicated represents a basic entertainment system found on many stock civilian vehicles but Travellers are welcome to spend almost any amount to create a custom entertainment system that could be fairly described as 'well banging, innit'.

-Navigation : From simple GPS systems to intelligent location-scanning guidance systems, this equipment helps a vehicle’s crew find their way around.
+Navigation : From simple GPS systems to intelligent location-scanning guidance systems, this equipment helps a vehicle's crew find their way around.
 Provides DM+1 to all Navigation checks.
 Improved: Provides DM+2 to all Navigation checks.
 Advanced: Provides DM+3 to all Navigation checks.

 Off-road : Any vehicle that uses the Drive skill may be modified to go off-road.
 This lowers the Speed of the vehicle by one Speed Band and costs 50% of what the vehicle itself originally cost.